Serving Hope All-You-Can-Eat Century Ride 2017

 The 2017 All You Can Eat Century offers four all new routes with challenges suitable for riders of all abilities.

 Old Country Store Century – 102 Miles – This year’s century starts in north Huntsville on Pulaski Pike.
 It heads directly north on mostly flat roads, but once you get to Tennessee, the character of the route changes dramatically as it heads into the Coldwater Creek watershed area.
 The next 55 miles are peppered with frequent short hills and diversions into deep woods.
-The highlight is the 60-mile rest stop at the Old Delina Country Store.
+The highlight is the 50 and 61 mile-rest stop at the Old Delina Country Store.
+It's so cool, we loop you by it twice!
 This is a genuine general store, opened in 1892, a very significant year for the area.
 It is famous for its burgers and homemade Amish Fried Pies.
 One of these and the calorie count is sufficient to fuel you all the way to the finish.
 The Coldwater segment ends with a stiff climb back into Taft, TN.
 The final 20 miles are mercifully flat with a series of scenic rolling hills as you return to Huntsville along Carter’s Gin Road.

 Coldwater Metric Century - 61 miles - This year’s Coldwater Metric Century departs from the 100-mile route at mile 31 on Molino Road.
 Like the Century, the Metric returns to Taft, TN up the narrow and shaded Henry Thompson Road, for a surprisingly stiff 1.5-mile climb following the same roads back to the finish, allowing you to spin the junk from your legs after a bit of climbing.
 The metric as well as the full and half century follow an interesting profile, dipping down into the Coldwater TN watershed.